ruby/www.ruby-lang.org/en/conduct/index.md

 title: "The Ruby Community Conduct Guideline"
 lang: en
 ---
-We have picked the following conduct guideline based on an early draft of the PostgreSQL CoC, for Ruby developers community for safe, productive collaboration.
+We have picked the following conduct guideline based on an early proposed draft of the PostgreSQL CoC, for Ruby developers community for safe, productive collaboration.
 Each Ruby related community (conference etc.) may pick their own Code of Conduct.
 {: .summary}